papanui/papanui/installation/README.md

 ## Computer system box

-* Remove any Microsoft labels
+* Remove any non-applicable labels from the system box.